sergiodxa/api-client/README.md

 import { z } from "zod";
 ```

-Then create a new API client, there are two required parameters:
+Then create a new API client.
+There are two required parameters:

-- `baseURL` which is a URL object
+- `baseURL`, which is a URL object
 - `endpoints` which is an object with the endpoints the API supports

 And the following parameters are optional:

-- `fetch` which are all `RequestInit` options supported by `fetch` except `body` and `method`, these will be added to every request.
+- `fetch`, all `RequestInit` options supported by `fetch` except `body` and `method`.
+Every request will have these options.
-- `measure` which is a function used to measure the perfomance of the request, it receives the endpoint and an async function that will be the one doing the request and parsing the response.
-The default function will do a simple `console.log` with the message `[API] GET /users took 50ms` where `GET /users` is the endpoint and `50ms` is the time it took to do the request, a custom function can be used to avoid the logs or customize the usage.
+- `measure` is a function used to measure the performance of the request.
+It receives the endpoint and an async function that performs the request and parses the response.
+The default function will do a simple `console.log` with the message `[API] GET /users took 50ms` where `GET /users` is the endpoint and `50ms` is the time it took to fetch the endpoint.
+You can use it to remove the logs or customize the usage.
-- `credentials` is a function that receives an object with the `URL` and `Headers` instances that will be used by the request, and an optional `token`, this method can be used to attach such token to the URL or headers before the request is sent based on the API requirements.
+- `credentials` is a function that receives an object with the `URL` and `Headers` instances that the request will use and an optional `token`.
+Use this method to attach that token to the URL or headers before sending the request based on the API requirements.

 ```ts
 let APIClient = createAPIClient({